dpc10ster/RJafrocBook/docs/10A-OR-AnalysisIntro.md

 (\#eq:EstVariance)
 \end{equation}

-Of course, in practice one would use the bootstrap or the jackknife as a stand-in for the c-index.
+Of course, in practice one would use the bootstrap or the jackknife as a stand-in for the c-index (with the understanding that if the jackknife is used, then a variance inflation factor has to be included on the right hand side of Eqn. \@ref(eq:EstVariance).
 Notice that the left-hand-side of Eqn. \@ref(eq:EstVariance) lacks treatment or reader indices.
 This is because implicit in the notation is averaging the observed variances over all treatments and readers, as implied by $\left \langle \right \rangle _{ij}$.
 Likewise, the covariance terms are estimated as follows:

 \begin{equation}
 Cov=\left\{\begin{matrix}